 Dreams are a strange phenomenon - the sensation of floating freely in an alternate reality - far from the daily distractions of the real world around you.
 I’ve tried to capture that relaxed dream state feeling in the music, especially in the ethereal quality of the end section.

-This composition features both the Native American flute and the trombone.
+This composition features both a Penney Whistle (substituting for the Native American flute) and the trombone.
 The electric bass is prominently featured in a few sections of the rhythm track while the core harmonic foundation is anchored by the jazz guitar.
 Strings fill out the B sections and are featured in the Bridge.

 The lyrics and pseudo-vocal version came to me on a brainstorm on a train commute!
 It would sound great with a choir...